Andy-set-studio/base-front-end-project/README.md

 	- **_typography.scss** - All typography vars such as fonts, base font sizes etc. live here
 	- **_color.scss** - All color vars live here
 	- **_generic.scss** - All generic vars that don't fit into the other groups live here

+- **global.scss** - This is the file that compiles to global.css.
+This file should only feature global styles such as body, html and wrapper etc. This file also imports the framework, components and layouts.